 Powered by Intel® oneAPI Math Kernel Library

 Quasi-random number generators are widely used in the different artificial intelligence algorithms (for example, particle swarm optimization) and in quasi Monte Carlo simulations (popular in finance and risk management) as a source of low-discrepancy random number sequences.
-The Sobol’ sequence produced by SobolSeq65536 generator (developed by BRODA*1) satisfies uniformity conditions (Property A and Property A').
-These conditions lead to better convergence of numerical integration and outperforms all other known quasi-random number generators both in speed and accuracy2.
+The Sobol' sequence produced by the SobolSeq65536 generator (developed by BRODA1) satisfies uniformity conditions (Property A and Property A').
+These conditions lead to better convergence of numerical integration and outperforms all other known quasi-random number generators both in speed and accuracy.2

 Intel® oneAPI Math Kernel Library (oneMKL) is the fastest and most-used math library for Intel®-based systems.
-It accelerates math processing routines, increases application performance, and reduces the development time3.
-SobolSeq65536_MKL is the recently developed version of SobolSeq65536 sequence generator integrated with oneMKL.
-SobolSeq65536_MKL uses the direction numbers of SobolSeq65536 so that it has the same statistical properties. oneMKL significantly enhances BRODA* Sobol’s sequence generation performance on the Intel® hardware, which is a critical characteristic for the massive simulations. oneMKL also allows to run the SobolSeq65536 generator on Intel® Iris® Xe graphics hardware through oneMKL DPC++ APIs.
+It accelerates math processing routines, increases application performance, and reduces the development time.3 SobolSeq65536_MKL is the recently developed version of SobolSeq65536 sequence generator integrated with oneMKL.
+SobolSeq65536_MKL uses the direction numbers of SobolSeq65536 so that it has the same statistical properties. oneMKL significantly enhances the BRODA Sobol sequence-generation performance on Intel® hardware, which is a critical characteristic for the massive simulations. oneMKL also allows to run the SobolSeq65536 generator on Intel® Iris® Xe graphics hardware through oneMKL Data Parallel C++ (DPC++) APIs.

 Statistical Properties of SobolSeq65536 and SobolSeq65536_MKL Generators